The Nevada State Parks Passport is available at a state park near you!

 Many campgrounds and RV facilities are open all year, depending on the weather — you even can stay in a yurt at Cave Lake State Park near Ely.
 All single campsites are first come, first served.
 Reservations are required for areas designated for group camping or day use.
 Trailheads are well marked, and facilities at many parks include RV dump stations, showers, and day-use facilities for groups.
-For information on Off-Highway Vehicles (OHV) registration, go to Department of Motor Vehicle (DMV) website.
+For information on Off-Highway Vehicles (OHV) registration, go to Nevada Commission on Off-Highway Vehicles website.

 OTHER IMPORTANT ISSUES/EVENTS: